Lpwlk/Lpwlk/README.md

 I recently graduated as an ***Electronics and Embedded Systems*** engineer (2024) in France (<a href="https://www.utbm.fr/" target="_blank">**UTBM**</a>).
 I have become fascinated by computer science in 2019 during an internship at <a href="https://www.esrf.fr/home.html">**ESRF**</a> (Grenoble, France) where I started with **Python3** and **Bash** scripting.
 Since then, my interest has gradually focused on low-level programming and **hardware design** for my career as well as some of my personal projects (links to my <a href="https://en.wikipedia.org/wiki/First-person_view_(radio_control)">**FPV**</a> <a href="">**projects**</a> and <a href="">**portfolio**</a>).

-* 🏔️ Currently based in the french Alps
+* 🏔️ Living in the french Alps
 * 🖥 Currently developping my own FPV drone stack
 * 📚 Electronics, Signal Processing and Mathematics enthusiast